Curtis Judd Curtis Judd

 Support my work creating videos by donating at Ko-Fi.com.

-Gear used or mentioned in this episode.
-The links below are Amazon.com, B&H Photo, Sweetwater, or other affiliate links.
-As an affiliate, I earn from qualifying purchases:
+Gear used or mentioned in this episode (the links below are Amazon.com, B&H Photo, Sweetwater, or other affiliate links.
+As an affiliate, I earn from qualifying purchases):

-- Sennheiser MKH50 microphone — B&H, Sweetwater, Amazon
+- Sennheiser MKH50 boom microphone

-The intro and outro music for this episode is from Musicbed - “Dynamo” by Virgil Arles.
+The outro music for this episode is from Musicbed - “Dynamo” by Virgil Arles.
 Take your films to the next level with music from Musicbed.
 Sign up for a free account to listen for yourself.

 If you’d like to learn how to make great dialogue audio for your film and video projects, please have a look at my courses including processing dialogue audio in Adobe Audition and DaVinci Resolve/Fairlight, recording sound, how to use the Zoom F4, F6, F8, and F8n, and how to get the most from the Sound Devices MixPre series of recorders.
 We have a course on sound for live-streaming with the ATEM Mini, Introduction to Izotope RX for Dialogue Audio, and Mixing fundamentals in DaVinci Resolve Fairlight.